In this article, you will find out about pharmacist salary in Nigeria; how much do pharmacists earn per month, so as the

 The salary of pharmacist in Nigeria is dependent on where he or she is working and also years of work experience.
 Pharmacists are also being paid on a salary structure which are based on two standards; Consolidated Health Salary Structure (COHNESS) which is used to pay pharmacists in the hospitals and the second one is; Consolidated University Academic Structure (CONAUSS) for pharmacists in the academic sector.

-However, the average salary of pharmacists in Nigeria is N130,000.
+However, the average salary of pharmacists in Nigeria is N130,000 per month.
 There are other bonuses and allowances pharmacists do receive though.
 Let us look at the salary of pharmacists in the private hospitals and also in the government hospitals.

 Also Read: Pharmacologist Salary in Nigeria